Mithunprom/Missing_Value_prediction/README.md

 Your task is to predict values as close as possible to these.

  <h2> Instruction</h2>
  This can be done by Machine Learning prediction problem.
 Where we split the data from missing and non-missing and then we run the model on the non-missing dataset.
 After that we can predict on the missing data.
 For this two parallel ML models are needed.
 One for predicitng tmax and another for predicting tmin.
-The <a href="Missig_values_code">Python File</a> contains the code.
+The <a href="Missing_values_code">Python File</a> contains the code.
 And the dataset is given <a href="df.csv">here</a>.